bebeljs/bebel/README.md

 # Bebel — a simple http API builder

 `Bebel` is a simple, fast, and minimalist API builder.
 `Bebel protocol` is also a specification based on JSON format to define how a client should request, and how a server should respond to those requests.
+Bebel uses a functional paradigm, and can be used for computational sciences.

 ## Specification of bebel protocol